Mic Not Found in Google Meet? Here Is How to Fix It

 Browsers like Chrome, Edge, and Firefox require permission before websites can use your microphone.
 If permission is blocked, Google Meet will display an error saying it cannot find the microphone.

-- Look at the address bar while on the Google Meet page
+- 1. Go to the Google Meet page

-- Click the lock icon on the left side of the URL
+- 2. Click the lock icon (or tune icon) on the left of the address bar

 Test Your Microphone Using mictest.net

-Sometimes the issue might not be related to Google Meet at all.
-Your microphone may simply not be working correctly.
+Sometimes the issue might not be related to Google Meet at all — your microphone may simply not be working.
+Testing it with an online tool can help identify the real problem.

-However, if the microphone test shows no activity, the problem may be related to your system settings or hardware.
+If the mic test shows no activity, the problem is likely in your system settings or hardware — not Google Meet.

 Check Your Computer's Microphone Settings

-- Make sure Microphone access is turned on
+- 4. Make sure Microphone access is ON

 Update or Restart Your Browser